-Our Board is currently comprised of five members, four of whom are independent directors.
-Mr. Karr is not an independent director.
+Our Board is currently comprised of five members, three of whom are independent directors.
+Mr. Karr and Mr. Janke are not independent directors.
 Officers are appointed and serve at the discretion of our board of directors.

 The Board, upon recommendation of the Nominating and Corporate Governance Committee, unanimously determined that each of our four non-employee directors is "independent," as such term is defined in the Nasdaq Stock Market Rules ("Stock Market Rules").